Professor and Chair,xylu

 Augusta, GA 30912

-Our long term research goal is to understand molecular, cellular and epigenetic mechanisms underlying the pathogenesis and treatment of neurodegenerative and neuropsychiatric disorders.
-Our on-going projects include 1) histone tail modifications during aging and in Alzheimer’s disease (AD); 2) adipokine modulation of synaptic plasticity and cognitive and emotional behaviors; 3) interplay between peripheral and CNS inflammation in neurodegeneration and stress-related disorders; and 4) hippocampal and hypothalamic neurons in stress responses and adaptations.
+Research in our lab is focused on understanding molecular, cellular and epigenetic mechanisms underlying the pathogenesis of neurodegenerative and neuropsychiatric disorders.
+Our on-going projects include 1) cellular mechanisms underlying chronic stress-accelerated brain aging and neurodegeneration; 2) histone modifications during aging and in Alzheimer’s disease (AD); 3) adipokine modulation of synaptic plasticity and cognitive behaviors; 4) role of inflammaging progression in neurodegeneration; and 5) hippocampal and hypothalamic neurons in stress response and adaptation.

 Yun Lei, PhD – Assistant Professor